 Stable profitability and strong credit quality.

-ST. PAUL, Minn., August 9, 2019 – Today St. Paul-based AgriBank announced financial results for the second quarter of 2019, with stable profitability, strong credit quality, and robust liquidity and capital.
+ST. PAUL, Minn., February 28, 2020 – Today, St. Paul-based AgriBank announced financial results for the fourth quarter and full year of 2019, with stable profitability, strong credit quality, and robust liquidity and capital.

-- Robust liquidity and capital: End-of-the-quarter liquidity was 147 days, well above the regulatory requirement.
-Capital also remained well above the regulatory minimum and company targets.
+- Robust liquidity and capital: End-of-the-quarter liquidity was 166 days, well above the regulatory requirement.
+Capital also remained well above the regulatory minimums and company targets.

-Net interest income was $322.6 million for the six months ended June 30, 2019, an increase of $24.2 million, or 8.1 percent, compared to same period of the prior year.
-This increase was primarily due to both increased loan volume and increased interest rates earned on loans and investments.
-This increase was substantially offset by increased interest expense due to both higher interest expense paid on Systemwide debt and increased volume of Systemwide debt.
+Net interest income was $681.5 million for the year ended December 31, 2019, an increase of $90.8 million, or 15.4 percent, compared to $590.7 million for the year ended December 31, 2018.
+This increase was primarily due to higher interest rates earned on loans and investment securities and growth in loan volume.
+This increase was substantially offset by higher interest rates paid on debt and growth in debt volume.

-Second quarter 2019 net income was $149.8 million, an increase of $4.8 million, or 3.3 percent, compared to the same period of the prior year.
-This increase was primarily driven by increased net interest income compared to the prior year, primarily attributable to increased loan volume.
+Fourth quarter 2019 net income was $174.7 million, an increase of $31.3 million, or 21.9 percent, compared to the same period of the prior year.
+This increase was driven by higher net interest income, resulting from lower rates paid on debt and to a lesser extent growth in loan volume.

 AgriBank's strong credit quality reflects the overall financial strength of District Associations and their underlying portfolios of retail loans.
-AgriBank's portfolio was composed of 98.0 percent loans classified as acceptable as of June 30, 2019, unchanged compared to December 31, 2018.
+AgriBank's portfolio was composed of 97.9 percent loans classified as acceptable as of December 31, 2019, compared to 98.0 percent acceptable as of December 31, 2018.
 Loans classified as acceptable represent the highest-quality assets.
-The credit quality of AgriBank's retail loan portfolio (accounting for approximately 9 percent of the total loan portfolio) increased slightly to 91.0 percent classified as acceptable at June 30, 2019, compared to 90.7 percent at December 31, 2018.
+The credit quality of AgriBank's retail loan portfolio (accounting for approximately 10 percent of the total loan portfolio) decreased slightly to 90.1 percent classified as acceptable at December 31, 2019, compared to 90.7 percent acceptable at December 31, 2018.

 Capital Resources and Liquidity

-Total capital remained very strong, increasing $151.7 million during the first half of 2019 to $6.0 billion, driven primarily by net income, which was substantially offset by patronage accrued.
+Total capital remained very strong, increasing $294.6 million during 2019 to $6.2 billion, driven primarily by comprehensive income and purchased stock, which was substantially offset by cash patronage distributions declared, consistent with AgriBank's capital plan.
 AgriBank exceeded all regulatory capital minimum requirements, including additional regulatory buffers.